 Mustang Touring Edition Axle-Backs

 AWE’s Touring Edition will crackle and pop like the Track Edition, but it’s quieter and has a slightly lower pitch.
 The burble and rumble at idle sound more like an American muscle car than a European exotic.
 At higher RPM though, you’ll definitely notice some snarl.
-The drone-cancelling 180 Technology doesn’t take the sting out of this axle-back, and it’s still loud enough to turn heads.
+The drone-canceling 180 Technology doesn’t take the sting out of this axle-back, and it’s still loud enough to turn heads.

 Mustang Track Edition Axle-Backs